airavata-courses/HogwartsRejects/README.md

 Give examples
 ```

+## User Management

+User Management microservice takes care of login, signup and the verification of each request before api gateway produces to a kafka topic making sure every request is from an authenticated user.

+By generating a JWT token, the username of the user is never exposed.
+This way, even if the username is exposed via logs, the possibility of session hijacking is drastically decreased.

+User Management also takes care of decrypting the JWT token and setting the username in response.
+This way usermame is passed internally across the other microservices for mapping the jobs(or user queries) with the user.

+Since, login should be synchronous, we exposed a REST endpoint for login, signup and verify.
+Upon successfull validation, the api returns the jwt or the username respectively which is cosumed by the API gateway.

+## Session Management

+Session Management microservices takes care of tracking the user queries and their statuses.
+Basically, once a user queries a job, the session management creates an entry for that.
+Any change in status of the job will be consumed by the SessionManagement and will immediately be stored in MongoDB.

+This is achieved through Kafka.
+SessionManagement has its own TOPIC to which all the microservices send messages about their status.

+Session Management also takes care of providing the user the list of all his/her queries upon request.

+Currently, this can be done either via a RestEndpoint or through Kafka.

+## Post Processing

+Once an image is created, it is hosted on cloud.
+For now, post processing keeps track of the user's jobs and the image url on cloud.
+When the user requests for his history of queries, SessionManagement lists all the user queries.
+Upon selecting a query, Post-Processing fetches the appropriate image url and sends it to API Gateway.

+Currently, this can be done either via a RestEndpoint or through Kafka.

 ### Installing

 A step by step series of examples that tell you how to get a development env running